altaywtf/altay-dot-wtf/data/posts/email.md

 Setting up the redirection is straightforward since it's mostly on Gmail's side.
 I've created a dedicated folder for redirected emails for the sake of categorization.

 Tutanota includes the catch-all feature in the premium plan.
 It gives us the opportunity of creating arbitrary addresses like there's no tomorrow.
-I'm used to leveraging the alias pattern (`altay.surname+twitter`) from Gmail.
+I'm used to leveraging the alias pattern (`name.surname+twitter`) from Gmail.
 I did the same here and used addresses like `a+twitter@surname.io` (`twitter@surname.io` is also possible with `catch-all`).

 We can create incoming email filters in Tutanota, yet they are disappointingly inadequate.
 There's no room for basic acrobatics like `mark as read`.
 We can only move them to specific folders.
 I contacted customer support to ask about `mark as read` to not get push notifications for every incoming mail.
 They recommended marking them as spam.
 I live by the fact that workarounds are the anchors of software development, but this hurts my brain.